alpha970/library_management_system/Readme.md

 ### Student app

 We need this for writing our authentication views as well as student & department models.
 Student model has the first+last name ,department foreignkey and studentID which is one-to-one field to Django' User model.
 We use Django's User Model for authentication .
-There will be 3 views: login,signup and logout.
-The urls will have `/student/< login or signup or logout >/`.

-### Library app

 This is our main app where we will write our library system's main logic.
 It comprises of 4 models: